 Where Should You Go?

-If you are in drug rehab right now or entering it through the Florida House Experience, your goal should be to focus on your current needs.
+If you are in drug rehab right now or entering it through FHE Health, your goal should be to focus on your current needs.
 From there, our team will work with you to choose the right type of transitional living for your next step.

 Individuals battling substance abuse need an opportunity to detox as well as intense residential care in many situations.
-Our team at the Florida House Experience can help you or your loved one to obtain that care.
+Our team at FHE Health can help you or your loved one to obtain that care.
 From here, we can help you move into transitional living or a sober house right for your best steps forward.
 Contact us today to learn more about the programs we offer and how we can help you begin the journey to recovery.